-8. FORCED MARRIAGE
+9. FORCED MARRIAGE

-- 8.1.
-The New Guild Trust recognises the need to protect children and young people against forced marriage. - 8.2.
-We will follow the Safeguarding Children Board procedure which can be found at: http://www.safeguardingchildren.stoke.gov.uk/ccm/content/safeguarding-children/professionals-folder/procedure-manuals/d---cyp-specific-circumstances.en - 8.3.
+- 9.1.
+The New Guild Trust recognises the need to protect children and young people against forced marriage. - 9.2.
+We will follow the Stoke-on-Trent and Staffordshire Safeguarding Children Board procedure which can be found at:

+- 9.3.
 A clear distinction must be made between a forced marriage and an arranged marriage.
-A forced marriage is a marriage that is performed under duress and without the full and informed consent or free will of both parties (and is therefore very different to an arranged marriage). - 8.4.
-A forced marriage may be between children, a child and an adult, or between adults, and both males and females can be forced to marry against their will. - 8.5.
-In referring to children, we refer to both primary and secondary school age children.

-- 8.6.
-A forced marriage is considered to be domestic violence. - 8.7.
-One Chance Rule Where there are concerns about forced marriage, we will not speak to the family as professionals may only have one chance to speak to a potential victim and we therefore must ensure that the appropriate intervention, response and support is initiated. - 8.8.
-Staff will pass any concerns immediately to the DSL and child protection procedures will be activated. - 8.9.
+A forced marriage is a marriage that is performed under duress and without the full and informed consent or free will of both parties (and is therefore very different to an arranged marriage). - 9.4.
+A forced marriage may be between children, a child and an adult, or between adults, and both males and females can be forced to marry against their will. - 9.5.
+In referring to children, we refer to both primary and secondary school age children. - 9.6.
+A forced marriage is considered to be domestic violence. - 9.7.
+One Chance Rule Where there are concerns about forced marriage, we will not speak to the family as professionals may only have one chance to speak to a potential victim and we therefore must ensure that the appropriate intervention, response and support is initiated. - 9.8.
+Staff will pass any concerns immediately to the DSL and child protection procedures will be activated. - 9.9.
 Further information on the role of educational establishments can be found in Multi-agency guidelines: Handling cases of forced marriage. pages 32-36.
+Chapter 7: